Residential heat pumps

 For both air/water and water/water heat pumps, CAREL’s customers can rely on high-performance solutions that comply with the latest regulations (F-GAS, Cybersecurity,..).
 The hardware components, the software for managing the refrigerant and hydronic circuits, and the intelligent control systems are optimally integrated from a smart home perspective.

-Among the CAREL products exhibited at MCE 26 is the new controller designed and optimised for residential heat pump manufacturers and installers.
-This STone-based controller brings numerous advantages, some of which make it unique:
+Among the CAREL products exhibited at MCE 26 is the new controller designed and optimised around residential heat pumps’ manufacturers and installers.
+This controller, STone based, brings numerous advantages, some of them that to make it unique are:

 To adapt to multiple climate zones and thermal loads, manufacturers are increasingly adopting high-efficiency systems.
 The PSD2 series inverters perfectly modulate variable-speed DC compressors.
 The final version of the three-phase inverter with an integrated active PFC stands out among these compressor drives.
 It is designed to meet the strictest EMC regulations, ensuring low THDi and a high power factor across the entire operating range (full compliance with IEC 61000-3-2 < 16 A).
 Another new addition that meets the needs of single-phase units is the 23 A inverter.